Kingdom of the Planet of the Apes Unveiled, With The Witcher Actress

 Kingdom of the Planet of the Apes is the official title for the upcoming sequel from 20th Century Studios.
 The Disney-owned company revealed a teaser art for its fourth entry in the Planet of the Apes reboot franchise, which is slated for a 2024 release window.
 Wes Ball — best known for the Maze Runner films — is attached to direct, from a script by a group of four.
 Furthermore, the studio announced the leading cast for Kingdom of the Planet of the Apes, namely Owen Teague (It), Peter Macon (Family Guy), and Freya Allan, known for playing Ciri in Netflix's The Witcher series.

 Plot details are scarce, with the only information being that the sequel is set years after the events of 2017's War for the Planet of the Apes, directed by Matt Reeves.
-Shortly before its release, however, The Batman filmmaker reportedly expressed interest in making more Apes films, with Steve Zahn's (The White Lotus) Bad Ape setting up a potential story for the future.
+Shortly before its release, however, The Batman filmmaker reportedly expressed interest in making more Apes films, with Steve Zahn's (The White Lotus) Bad Ape, setting up a potential story for the future.
 With Reeves engaged on the DC Comics film, plans changed in late 2019, putting Ball at the helm of Kingdom of the Planet of the Apes.

 A new saga begins.— 20th Century Studios (@20thcentury) September 29, 2022